 How does a public-private-partnerships in drug development work?

 Developing a medicine that is accessible for patients remains a big challenge, especially in areas like rare diseases or drug repurposing.
-Every day new papers are published with potential treatments in the scientific literature, but the path from lab to clinic is long, expensive and hard to navigate.
-Traditionally, academic inventions trigger tech transfer offices to out license it or spin it off to a startup.
+Researchers publish new papers with potential treatments every day, but the path from lab to clinic is long, expensive and hard to navigate.
+Traditionally, academic inventions trigger tech transfer offices to out-license or spin off into a startup.
 But what if there is another way?
 One where you can stay involved in the research and increase the chances of success?

 Let’s take a closer look at what PPPs are, how they work and why you should consider them when developing a novel medicine.